EvoTestOps/LogLead/demo/robo_mode/README.md

 In robo-mode, two types of analysis are available:

 1. **Measure the distance between two logs or sets of logs** using:
-   - Jaccard similarity
+   - Jaccard distance
-   - Cosine similarity
+   - Cosine distance
-   - Containment similarity
+   - Containment distance
-   - Compression similarity
+   - Compression distance

 2. **Build an anomaly detection model** from a set of logs and use it to predict anomalies in a log using:
    - KMeans